kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_upstream_consul.md

 ### Synopsis

 Consul Upstreams represent a collection of endpoints for Services registered with Consul.
-Typically, Gloo will automatically discover these upstreams, meaning you don't have to create them.
-However, if upstream discovery in Gloo is disabled, or ACL permissions have not been granted to Gloo to read from the registry, Consul services can be added to Gloo manually via the CLI.
+Typically, Gloo Edge will automatically discover these upstreams, meaning you don't have to create them.
+However, if upstream discovery in Gloo Edge is disabled, or ACL permissions have not been granted to Gloo Edge to read from the registry, Consul services can be added to Gloo Edge manually via the CLI.

 ```
 glooctl create upstream consul [flags]